sandialabs/seat-qgis-plugin/docs/src/gui/save_load_config.rst

 - **Saving Configuration**:

   - Ensure all desired fields are populated.
-  - Save the current configuration to a `.ini` file for future use.
+  - Save the current configuration to a `.ini` file for future use by clicking on the "Save GUI Inputs" button.

 - **Loading Configuration**: